-\rightarrow data of a real-world object together with the \rightarrow operations that can be executed with these \rightarrow data and with an \rightarrow object identification.
+Data of a real-world object together with the \rightarrow operations that can be executed with these data and with an \rightarrow object identification.

-Syn. for \rightarrow entity, tuple, \rightarrow object instance, feature, feature instance (en), Objektinstanz (de), instance d'un object (fr).
+Syn. entity, tuple, object instance, feature, feature instance.

-Note 1: cf. \rightarrow instance, \rightarrow class.
+Note 1: Cf. \rightarrow instance, \rightarrow class.

-Note 2: As opposed to a \rightarrow value, an o. possesses an \rightarrow identity, exists in time and space, can be altered while keeping its \rightarrow identity and by means of a reference it can be of common use.
-An o. is concrete.
+Note 2: As opposed to a \rightarrow value, an object possesses an \rightarrow identity, exists in time and \rightarrow space, can be altered while keeping its \rightarrow identity and by means of a reference it can be of common use.
+An object is concrete.
 It is tightly connected with the existence of real things.

-Note 3: In object-oriented literature we find the following flowery definition of the term object: A concrete existing \rightarrow unit with its own (unchangeable) \rightarrow identity and defined limits (in the figurative sense of the word) which kapselt state and characteristics.
-Its state is represented by \rightarrow attributes and \rightarrow relations, its characteristics by \rightarrow operations.
-Each o. belongs exactly to one \rightarrow class.
-The defined \rightarrow structure of their \rightarrow attributes, as well as their characteristics, apply likewise to all o. of one \rightarrow class.
-However the \rightarrow values of the \rightarrow attributes are specific for each o.
+Note 3: In object-oriented literature we find the following flowery definition of the term object: A concrete existing unit with its own (unchangeable) \rightarrow identity and defined limits (in the figurative sense of the word) which encapsulate state and characteristics.
+Its state is represented by \rightarrow attributes and \rightarrow relationships, its characteristics by \rightarrow operations.
+Each object belongs exactly to one \rightarrow class.
+The defined structure of their \rightarrow attributes, as well as their characteristics, applies likewise to all objects of one \rightarrow class.
+However the \rightarrow values of the \rightarrow attributes are specific for each object.